 Once pyoderma is diagnosed, further testing should be performed to determine if there is an underlying condition that facilitated the skin infection.

 Pyoderma is generally easy to treat.
-Some cases may even resolve on their own without treatment.
-If a dog's pyoderma seems resistant to healing, then a course of topical or oral antibiotics can help.
+Some cases may even resolve on their own without treatment or with a medicated shampoo alone.
+If a dog's pyoderma seems resistant to healing, then a course of topical or oral antibiotics may help.
 Keeping the skin clean and dry will also speed healing.

 Prognosis for Dogs with Pyoderma

-Pyoderma is not life-threatening and usually remains localized, rarely spreading or leading to deeper skin infections.
-A pup may experience flares until adulthood, but addressing any underlying immunity issues can help minimize the frequency and severity of flares.
+Pyoderma is not generally life-threatening and usually remains localized, rarely spreading or leading to deeper skin infections.
+A dog may experience flare-ups until intermittently, but addressing any underlying allergic, immune system, or endocrine issues can help minimize the frequency and severity of problems.

 How to Prevent Pyoderma

-Since the specific cause of pyoderma isn't fully understood, prevention is not 100% possible, but a clean, low-stress environment and a nutritious diet designed for your dog's life stage are protective measures.
+Since the specific cause of pyoderma isn't fully understood, prevention is not 100% possible.
+Keeping your dog's coat clean and healthy and pursuing regular veterinary care to control any underlying conditions are good protective measures.